Self-Guided Wine Tour of Montalcino

 In Montalcino’s historic district, Hotel Vecchia Oliviera is a 3-star hotel with a stunning terrace and a pool encircled by a tranquil garden.
 There are 11 rooms, all of which have comfortable furnishings and many of them have beautiful views of the Val d’Orcia.

-One of Italy’s most renowned wine-producing districts, Brunello di Montalcino is located in the heart of Tuscany and is the ideal location for a wine-tasting vacation.
+One of Italy’s most renowned wine-producing districts, Brunello di Montalcino is located in the heart of Tuscany and is an ideal location for a wine-themed vacation.
 The bold, robust red wines made here are some of the most esteemed and sought-after in the world.
 On a wine-tasting tour, discover what makes Brunello di Montalcino so special and why wine collectors love it.
-The region has a long history of amazing wine production.
-It has some of the best historical sites in the country dating back to the medieval period.
-Visiting Montalcino will give you a better chance to learn more about Tuscany’s wine culture.
+In addition to its wine, the region has some of the best historical sites in the country dating back to the medieval period.

-The vibe: When you are not sipping Italy’s rare wines, explore the Brunello di Montalcino region’s unspoiled Tuscan landscape and a charming rural setting with little medieval villages dotted across the vineyards and wineries.
-A trip to the area would not be complete without stopping in Montalcino, an ancient hilltop town with an impressive citadel
+The vibe: When you are not sipping Italy’s rare wines, explore the Brunello di Montalcino region’s unspoiled Tuscan landscape and a charming rural setting with small medieval villages dotted across the vineyards and wineries.
+A trip to the area would not be complete without stopping in Montalcino, an ancient hilltop town with an impressive citadel.